-SALT LAKE CITY (ABC4 News) – The outbreak of COVID-19 in America, followed anger and outrage fueled by the actions of recent discrimination and injustice leading to the death of George Floyd, a black man in Minneapolis killed by a police officer has caused strain on business owners across the country.
+SALT LAKE CITY (ABC4 News) – The outbreak of COVID-19 in America, followed anger and outrage fueled by the actions of recent discrimination and injustice leading to the death of George Floyd, as well as Breonna Taylor both killed by a police officer has caused strain on business owners across the country.
 Safety and health guidelines have kept customers out of restaurants, while some business owners found ways to adapt to current conditions, sadly many businesses were forced to close operations or reduce their workforce by a significant amount.

 In Utah, small and minority-owned businesses are vital to the overall economy, but when a global pandemic affects how and if consumers will spend money it’s challenging for these owners to serve the public.

 Roody Salvator, owner of Makaya caters, has been serving the Greater Wasatch Front and Summit County since 2015, the business started as a farmer’s market and then progressed into a catering company servicing private events, weddings and a clientele of employers specializing in Haitian food.
 Due to COVID-19 restrictions, Salvator has had to transition his business into a take and bake model to stay afloat, and most recently has received certification to begin a food truck offering.
 Salvator, originally from Haiti tells ABC4 “small business owners like me in the food industry don’t have the financial backing like a major restaurant chain would.
 If we don’t have the community backing, our business will eventually die.”
 The pandemic has brought personal financial hardship as well, Luckily for Salvator, he was able to resort to his savings to take care of bills and his family.

 Benjamin Stalling is the owner of Benji’s Bar-B-Cue Shack, located at 3245 South State Street in Salt Lake City.
 He says as a black business owner in Utah it’s important for everyone to go out and support the community of minority-owned businesses.